 Bus services operate throughout Cyprus.
 Take care of your belongings on public transport as petty crime does occur.

-Before embarking on a ferry or other vessel, ensure that appropriate safety equipment is carried.
+Before embarking on a ferry or other boat, ensure it has appropriate safety equipment.
 A number of international cruise lines stopover in Cyprus.
-More information:

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the